An interface element that presents a scrolling list of items for the user to choose from.

 - watchOS 2.0+

-Items in the picker may consist of text, images, or a combination of the two.
+WKPicker objects to the user.
+These Items may consist of text, images, or a combination of the two.
 The user interacts with a picker by tapping it, using the crown to scroll through items, and tapping again to select an item.
 A single interface controller may contain multiple pickers, each with its own set of items.

 Pickers can be configured to display items using one of several styles:

 List.
 Displays a vertically stacked list of items.
 Each item contains a title and an optional accessory image.
 If you supply a content image, that image is displayed behind the title and accessory image.
 Multiple items may be onscreen at once and turning the crown navigates vertically through the list of items.